qilingframework/rtfd.io/docs/ida.md

 ### With Customized scripts

-- Debugging with instrumentation always requires a user defined script, for example
+- Debugging with instrumentation always requires a user defined script.
+For example

 ```python
 from qiling import *